bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jack-william.md

 8. Proposed a new approach to the boson-fermion correspondence, linking different kinds of particles in quantum field theory.
 9. Established a mathematical relationship between a particle’s momentum and its wavefunction.

-Born 29 May1834, Stewarton, Ayrshire, Scotland.
+Born 29 May 1834, Stewarton, Ayrshire, Scotland.
 Died 23 March 1924, Glasgow, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jack_William/)